xosupernova/portfolio/README.md

 Licensing
 ---------
 - Code is licensed under the MIT License.
-See `LICENSE`.
+See `LICENSE.md`.
 - Site content and branding are All Rights Reserved.
-See `LICENSE-CONTENT.txt`.
+See `LICENSE-CONTENT.md`.
-- Third‑party licenses are listed in `NOTICE`.
+- Third‑party licenses are listed in `NOTICE.md`.

 Folder map (high level)
 -----------------------